swamphobbit22/exhibition-website/README.md

 This is situated along the navigation bar on the right on larger devices and in the expandable mobile menu on smaller devices.
 A sign up/in modal will pop up.
 Users can switch between them.
 If in sign up mode there will be a link underneath to create an account and this will switch to the Sign-up option.

-- When creating an accout the user will recieve an email confirmation and they will need to confirm the email before they can log in.
+- When creating an account the user will receive an email confirmation and they will need to confirm the email before they can log in.

 #### Password reset:
 - Also at the bottom of the sign-in modal is a password reset option.
 Clicking this will expand the modal to display the password reset options.
 An email will be sent to the user with a password reset link.